These are the absolute best cinnamon best! Perfect for Christmas morning.

 Stir yeast mixture with a fork and add to milk mixture.
 Stir in egg.

 Beat in 2 cups flours.
 Beat vigorously by mixer about 6 min until shiny and smooth.

 With dough blade on mixer, gradually add 2 1/2 to 3 cups more flour.

 Turn dough onto a floured surface and knead for about 5 minutes.
 Shape into a smooth ball and placed into a greased bowl.
-Cover with plastic wrapped and let rise for about 90 min, until double in size.
+Cover with plastic wrap and let rise for about 90 min in a warm space until double in size.